-Sweden's rates of international purchase (64%) are above than the global average (57%).
-This is especially true for younger people who are very likely to have bought a product from overseas.
-80% of Swedish internet users under 25 have bought something online from a foreign country..
+The UK's rates of international purchase (63%) are higher than the global average (57%) with again, younger people leading the way.
+75% of UK internet users between 25 and 34 have bought something online from a foreign country.

 The Consumer Barometer shows that in this hyper-connected world, the internet has become crucial for shaping preferences and helping people make decisions about what to buy from both home and abroad.
 Over half of all internet users are now researching or purchasing online.
 Are you present in all of the moments that matter to your consumer?
 Using these insights to create an integrated marketing strategy can help you reach more of the right people, with the right message, at the right time.